Copperfield Area Real Estate Guide

 School District Information and Private School Options

-Copperfield is zoned to the highly-rated Cypress-Fairbanks Independent School District (CFISD), one of the largest and most recognized districts in Texas.
-Students attend specific schools based on their village of residence.
-Elementary schools located directly within the community include Fiest, Lowery, and Copeland Elementary.
-Langham Creek High School and Aragon Middle School are also centrally located to serve the area.
-CFISD is known for its strong academic programs, competitive athletics, and extensive extracurricular activities.
-For those seeking private education, several options are available within a short driving distance, including The Connection School of Houston and St. Elizabeth Ann Seton Catholic School, among others.
-These schools offer alternative educational philosophies and curricula.
+Copperfield is zoned to the Cypress-Fairbanks Independent School District (CFISD), one of the largest and highest-performing school districts in Texas.
+Students are assigned to specific schools based on their residential address within the seven villages.
+The primary schools serving the community include Copeland, Fiest, Holmsley, Lowery, and Owens Elementary Schools; Aragon and Labay Middle Schools; and Langham Creek and Cypress Falls High Schools.
+CFISD is known for its strong academic curriculum, wide range of Advanced Placement (AP) courses, and competitive athletic programs.
+For families considering private education, several well-regarded institutions are located a short drive from Copperfield, including The Connection School of Houston, St. Elizabeth Ann Seton Catholic School, and Cypress Christian School, offering various educational philosophies and programs.
+You can also review a list of the best schools in Houston for a broader perspective.

 Transportation and Commuting Details